 In addition to having to monitor and correct these types of errors, the operational task of copying and pasting multiple reviews into the ChatGPT system every day is still time-consuming, especially when you consider the time spent proof-reading responses to make sure facts are correct and reviewer intention is understood.

-While a helpful tool, ChatGPT is not ready to replace the human touch when it comes to hospitality review responses There is simply still too much room for error, and error can lead to increased guest dissatisfaction in negative reviews, as well as a lost opportunity to celebrate the positives of a property in positive reviews.
-Hotels and restaurants need reviews answered by humans well-versed in each property and the art of the English language.
+While a helpful tool, ChatGPT is not ready to replace the human touch when it comes to hospitality review responses.
+There is simply still too much room for error, and error can lead to increased guest dissatisfaction in negative reviews, as well as a lost opportunity to celebrate the positives of a property in positive reviews.
+We are still big believers that hotels need reviews answered by humans well-versed in the property and the art of hospitality.
+With that said, our My Review Concierge dashboard, which is an easy-to-use review management software tool, does offer business owners and managers the option to publish AI-generated review responses if they wish to do so.
+For more about our My Review Concierge dashboard, or to schedule a demo, visit our website.

 To learn more about how we can help your hotel, restaurant or other consumer-facing venture create, implement, and manage a reputation management strategy, we invite you to send us an email through our secure contact form or call us at 855-979-6800.